julius-kraatz/JsonParser/README.md

 ```
 ## Lexer
 The Lexer takes in the content of a JSON file as a string.
 The Lexer contains a Tokenize method that converts the string into a list of tokens.
-A Token can have one of the following descriptions: StringLiteral, Sequence or Symbol.
+There are three types of tokens: StringLiteral, Sequence and Symbol.
+Each of these is represented by a class inheriting from the Token class.
 ### StringLiteral
 The Lexer interprets any text enclosed in quotation marks as a StringLiteral.
 ### Sequence